jinskvarghese/rule-engine/README.md

 - **Performance**: Caching has been implemented to optimize evaluation speed for frequently used rules.
 - **Security**: Basic HTTP authentication is implemented to restrict access to API endpoints.
 - **Extensibility**: The system is designed to support dynamic rule modifications and extensions in the future.
+- **WebSocket Integration**: This provides real-time updates using WebSockets.

+### Future Enhancements: User-Defined Functions

+The system can be extended to support user-defined functions within the rule language.
+This would allow for advanced conditions and computations, such as:
+- `calculateBonus(salary, experience)`
+- `isEligibleForPromotion(age, department)`

+This feature is not implemented in the current version but is a potential future enhancement.